 Signs of spring are slowly emerging in my part of the world.
 A few days of warmer temperatures, a stiff breeze, lots of rain, and new buds on trees all signal the shift in the seasons.
-I'm preparing for spring by airing up my bicycle tires, thinking about flowers to plant, and checking out children's book titles which feature this colorful season.
+I'm preparing for spring by planning a picnic, thinking about flowers to plant, and updating my list of children's book titles which feature this colorful season!

 Spring: A Haiku Story, selected by George Shannon with paintings by Malcah Zeldis, is a lovely collection.
 This 1996 book features 14 traditional haiku verses which celebrate the wonders of spring.
 Shannon arranged the poems to paint a picture of a walk taken early in the season.
 The illustrations are lush with vibrant colors.
 This book would be a good way to introduce young children to this form of poetry.
 You could also try writing some of your own using spring as your inspiration.

 Toddlers and preschoolers will like I See Spring by Charles Ghigna, illustrated by Ag Jatkowska.
 This simple, rhyming story follows a group of friends as they explore all that they can see on a spring day.
 The illustrations are bright and playful.
 This book will probably leave kids giggling and ready to get outside.

 Muted, but stunning illustrations play a prominent role within In Blossom by Yooju Cheon.
 A cat and a dog meet on a bench.
 They pursue their separate endeavors until something in the spring air brings them together in the spirit of friendship.
 The author was born in South Korea, and the annual cherry blossom season of her home country inspired much of this book.
 In Blossom was first published in Korean in 2015.
 The English language version was released in 2019.
 Preschoolers and early elementary students will enjoy this sweet story.